 About Governor Mary Fallin

-Governor Mary Fallin is the first woman to be elected governor of Oklahoma.
+In 2010, Mary Copeland Fallin was elected the first woman governor of Oklahoma.

-Prior to her historic election in 2011, Fallin represented the people of Oklahoma in a number of state and federal positions.
+Prior to serving as governor, Fallin represented the people of Oklahoma in a number of state and federal positions.
 She served two terms as a state representative before becoming Oklahoma’s first Republican and first woman lieutenant governor in 1995.

-Governor Fallin has also signed bills to modernize and streamline government operations, responsibly cut the income tax, increase compensation for public employees, and address the state’s fiscally unstable pension system.
+Governor Fallin has signed bills to modernize and streamline government operations, responsibly cut the income tax, increase compensation for public employees, and address the state’s fiscally unstable pension system.
+The governor has also signed into law historic lawsuit reform and a complete overhaul of the state’s workers' compensation system.

-At the governor’s direction, the state has appropriated more than $154 million in the past two years for K-12 education, allowing more money into the classroom and a boost to student performance.
+At the governor’s direction, the state has increased funding for K-12 education by over $154 million, putting more money into the classroom and helping to boost student performance.

 The governor is a graduate of Oklahoma State University.
 She is married to Wade Christensen, Oklahoma’s first “First Gentleman.”
 The couple has six children between them.